prabhu7x/My-Dotfiles/Documents/learning/vimbasics.md

 ## shell commands

 - click `!!` in normal mode and then it will let you type shell commands in vim command line.

+- yank text with register
+    - "{register}y
+- to paste
+    - "{register}p
+- To view the contents of all registers, use the :reg command:

+- Accessing Yanked Text

+> By default, yanked text is stored in the unnamed register ("").
+However, Vim also stores the most recent yanked text in the yank register ("0), which is useful if you overwrite the unnamed register with a delete or change operation.

+    - "0p: Paste the most recently yanked text (from the 0 register).

+    - ""p: Paste from the unnamed register (which may contain the last yanked or deleted text).

+Special Register

+Vim has several special registers:

+    "": Unnamed register (default for yank, delete, and change operations).

+    "0: Yank register (stores the most recently yanked text).

+    "1-"9: Numbered registers (store deleted or changed text, with "1 being the most recent).

+    "+: System clipboard register (for copying to/pasting from the system clipboard).

+    "*: Primary selection register (for X11 clipboard).